csongorb/growingstuff/booklets/00_blank/readme.md

 A few quotes about journaling:

-- It is as if you were doing work
+It is as if you were doing work
-- Blog Posts
+Blog Posts
--New (quite old) project: It is as if you were doing work (2017-03-27)

   -you don’t have to actually make decisions, you just appear to be making decisions -Now don’t forget to select ▝▍▀▟▖▀▎ and then press ▚▎▗▀ before you go.